dotnet/dotNext/docs/features/core/collections.md

 ```

 # Collection items concatenation
-Extension method _ToString_ from class [Sequence](xref:DotNext.Collections.Generic.Sequence) allows to convert collection items into single plain string.
+Extension method _ToString_ from class [Collection](xref:DotNext.Collections.Generic.Collection) allows to convert collection items into single plain string.
 Each item is separated by the specified delimiter.

 ```csharp
 using DotNext.Collections.Generic;